bih/nexmo-developer/_documentation/stitch/concepts/jwt-acl.md

 ---
-title: JWT and ACL overview
+title: Overview of JWT and ACL
+description: Introduction to JWTs and ACLs.
+navigation_weight: 1
 ---

 # JWT and ACL overview